igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 ## SQL Code

+I performed all data transformations in DBeaver using the PostgreSQL relational database management system.

 - First, I check if there are any missing cells in the dataset among the columns we are interested in.

 ```sql